nathankurt/dynatrace-terraform-aws/README.md

 # Terraform DT Managed Lab

+## Disclaimer

+This is meant for testing purposes only right now.
+There are some commands or parameters that you should only use for small test environments like this

+In a normal environment that you are setting up, it isn't best practice to use `--check-level 000000` since that stops checking for storage requirements and other things that could be important to setting up a cluster normally.
+Use this at your own discretion

 ## Purpose

 In this lab, The goal is to use [Terraform](https://www.terraform.io/) to spin up an instance of Dynatrace Managed and deploy both a cluster and environment active gates on other EC2 Instances.
 This will help get you familiar with both the concept of [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code) as well as basic AWS usage, security practices, and working in a sealed environment.